BREW CREW FAQ:

 What Is The Entrance Fee For My Family and My Friends Coming to Watch?

 The OBX Brewtag will play host to a myriad of family activities, amazing regional craft beer and wine, tantalizing culinary offerings from our local restaurant partners, live music, and the opportunity to witness history in the making.

 Admission is entirely free to this year’s event!
-If you’d like to enjoy some of the awesome brews from our many beer vendors, punch cards will be sold for $25 each, which will get you four full glasses of our array of tantalizing beverages.
-In addition to brews, there will be a number of local eats onsite offering up some delicious food for purchase.
-Because what goes with good beer?
-Great food of course!
-There is also a fee to participate in the many kids activities to enjoy that day, including: 30-foot outdoor rock wall, mechanical shark, wax hands station, arts and crafts, and more!
+If you’d like to enjoy some of the awesome brews from our many beer vendors, punch cards will be sold for $30 each, which will get you four full glasses of our array of tantalizing beverages.
+In addition to brews, there will be a number of local eats onsite offering up some delicious food for purchase, as well as activities for the kids that will also be for purchase.

 Are dogs allowed at the event?

 Yes, the OBX Brewtag is a dog-friendly event!
 All dogs at the event must be leashed and cleaned up after.

 Staff and volunteers: First Flight Adventure Park and grassy lot across the street.